 I simply heart Lord of the Rings.
 Along with some lovely editions of The Hobbit and Lord of the Rings books, I own deluxe editions of each of Peter Jackson's Lord of the Rings and Hobbit movies.
 I even have a Spotify playlist featuring Howard Shore's music from the movies.

-Though my husband isn’t a big fan of the original series, I’m glad to say that a love of Star Trek is something that we share.
+Though my husband isn't a big fan of the original series, I'm glad to say that a love of Star Trek is something that we share.
 We like to watch an episode before bed at night.
-We’ve watched all of DS9 together and are currently working our way through Voyager.
-We also watch a lot of TNG, as BBC America likes to run it on weeknights.
+We've watched all of DS9 and Voyager together and are currently working our way through Enterprise.
+We also watch a lot of TNG and Voyager, as BBC America likes to run it on weeknights.